csabika98/webshop-lrv-php/README.md

 Welcome to our modern and efficient webshop built on the Laravel framework – a platform renowned for its expressive and elegant syntax.
 We've designed this webshop with your convenience and satisfaction in mind, ensuring a seamless shopping experience from start to finish.

+## How to install

+run composer install to generate depedencies in vendor folder change .env.example to .env run php artisan key:generate configure .env

 ### Why Choose Our Webshop?

 Our Laravel-based webshop offers a host of features and benefits, including: